fpgmaas/cloudrun-example-api/README.md

 ## Deploying the image to Google Cloud

-To deploy the Docker image to Google Cloud, simply create a new release on `main` through the GitHub UI, with a tag in the form `*.*.*`, where the `*` are alphanumeric characters.
+To deploy the Docker image to Google Cloud, simply create a new release on `main` through the GitHub UI.
 By default, the image is pushed to `europe-west4-docker.pkg.dev/my-cloudrun-api/docker-repository/my-api:<tag>`.

 ---